Weston County Clerk

 The Board of Commissioners meet in regular session on the first and third Tuesdays of each month.
-Meetings are held at 9:00 a.m. in the Commissioners’ Room at the Weston County Courthouse Annex, unless otherwise advertised.
-The Annex is located at 204 West Main Street, at the corner of Main and Seneca Streets in Newcastle.
+Meetings are held at 9:00 a.m. in the Commissioners’ Room at the Weston County Courthouse, unless otherwise advertised.
+The Courthouse is located at 1 West Main Street, at the top of Main Street in Newcastle.

 Minutes from 2010 to present are available on the Commissioners’ page on the County website at www.westongov.com.
 All of the archived minutes are currently being scanned and will be available online in the future, projected for 2018.
 Persons wishing a copy of the minutes that are not on the website can make a request to the County Clerk, and must pay the rate determined by the County Clerk, per Wyoming Statute 18-3-402(a)(xvi).